MarceloSalazar/target_feature_list/README.md

 ### Compile check

-Simple script to get list of targets and features ("device_has")
+Simple script to get list of targets and features ("device_has" and "device_has_add")

 ### Usage